-- Rule 9J-5, Florida Administrative Code (the "Minimum Criteria Rule"), is repealed, but limited portions are incorporated into the statute.
-The rule was in need of revision and updating to reflect statutory changes over the years and its repeal will render this unnecessary and will arguably provide local governments with more flexibility in applying the statute. - State-mandated concurrency for transportation, public school facilities, and parks and recreation is repealed.
+- with more flexibility in applying the statute.
+(HB 7207, Section 12, 72) - State-mandated concurrency for transportation, public school facilities, and parks and recreation is repealed.
 This allows local governments to choose whether to retain concurrency for these facilities in their plans.
-Local repeal of concurrency requires a comprehensive plan amendment, which is not subject to state review. - Requirements for optional transportation and school concurrency are added to the statute, including the requirement to allow "pay-and-go" for transportation concurrency using proportionate share mitigation. - The methodology for proportionate share mitigation and its application are defined to ensure that development is not required to pay for existing deficiencies or more than its proportionate share, to address issues regarding mitigation for cumulative impacts, and to ensure dollar-for-dollar credit for impact fees and other mitigation paid. - The requirement for a public school facilities element, which was added to the statute in 2005, is repealed. - The "demonstrated need" criterion is revised to focus on accommodating, rather than limiting growth.
+Local repeal of concurrency requires a comprehensive plan amendment, which is not subject to state review.
+(HB 7207, Section 15) - Requirements for optional transportation and school concurrency are added to the statute, including the requirement to allow "pay-and-go" for transportation concurrency using proportionate share mitigation.
+(HB 7207, Section 15) - The methodology for proportionate share mitigation and its application are defined to ensure that development is not required to pay for existing deficiencies or more than its proportionate share, to address issues regarding mitigation for cumulative impacts, and to ensure dollar-for-dollar credit for impact fees and other mitigation paid.
+(HB 7207, Section 15) - The requirement for a public school facilities element, which was added to the statute in 2005, is repealed.
+(HB 7207, Section 12) - The "demonstrated need" criterion is revised to focus on accommodating, rather than limiting growth.
 The new language states, "The amount of land designated for future land uses should allow the operation of real estate markets to provide adequate choices."
 The Act specifically requires that the future land use element "...accommodate at least the minimum amount of land required to accommodate the medium projections of the University of Florida's Bureau of Economic and Business Research for at least a 10-year planning period," unless otherwise limited under the Areas of Critical State Concern program.
-Many plan amendments seeking increases in density and intensity have been found not in compliance by DCA based on the "need" issue and the legislative change will therefore remove a major obstacle for many projects, particularly those in greenfield areas. - Urban sprawl indicators, which were previously found in Rule 9J-5, are incorporated into statute.
-There is also a methodology for determining whether an amendment discourages sprawl. - The financial feasibility requirement for local plans is repealed.
-The requirement has been criticized as unrealistic and the deadline for compliance has been
+Many plan amendments seeking increases in density and intensity have been found not in compliance by DCA based on the "need" issue and the legislative change will therefore remove a major obstacle for many projects, particularly those in greenfield areas.
+(HB 7207, Section 12) - Urban sprawl indicators, which were previously found in Rule 9J-5, are incorporated into statute.
+There is also a methodology for determining whether an amendment discourages sprawl.
+(HB 7207, Section 12) - The financial feasibility requirement for local plans is repealed.
+The requirement has been criticized as unrealistic and the deadline for compliance has been postponed by the legislature in past sessions.
+Under the Act, improvements needed within the next 5 years must be identified, listed as funded or unfunded, and given a level of priority for funding.
+(HB 7207, Section 6, 12) - There is a significant reduction in requirements for Evaluation and Appraisal Reports (EARs).
+Every 7 years, the local government must now simply evaluate whether amendments are necessary to reflect changes in state requirements